AllanChen-eng/Tic-Tac-Toe/README.md

 - [ ] Play again/ restart button

 Future development:
-- [ ] Players can select their own symbols, rather than X and O.
+- [ ] Players can select their own symbols, rather than X and O
+- [ ] Highlight the winning spots